|Clay Bank to the Lion Inn, Blakey (14 km)|

 Across the path from the OS pillar is the Hand Stone, a 1700's guidepost with two roughly carved hands pointing the way to "Stoxla" (Stokesley) and "Kirby" (Kirkbymoorside).
 A little further on (on the left) is the more ancient Face Stone boundary marker with the carving of a face on its eastern side.
 This has been around since at least 1642.

-Beyond Round Hill, the track drops to the wet headwaters of High Bloworth Beck and then climbs gently onto the trackbed of the old Rosedale Ironstone Railway.
+Beyond Round Hill, the track drops to the wet headwaters of High Bloworth Beck and then climbs gently onto the trackbed of the old Rosedale Ironstone Railway which was used to transprort iron ore from mines in Rosedale to Battersby Junction from 1861 to 1929.
 This is followed right to Bloworth Crossing, where there was a level-crossing for the busy pack-horse pannier-way, Westside Road.
 The peacefulness and serenity of the crossing today makes it hard to envisage the industrial clamour of steam trains and clanging wagons.
 At the peak of activity (1873) over 1500 tons of ironstone ore were moved each day to the blast furnaces of Durham and Teesside (a total of 10 million tons over 70 years).

 |Around Urra & Chop Gate||Type||Phone|